Andries-DB/Samen-uit-samen-thuis/README.md

 ### ADOBE XD files
 Coming soon

+### UML
+Before I started with the SPA, I've made a UML structure.
+It is a developmental modeling language that is intended to provide a standard way to visualize the design of a system.

 ### Design System with SASS
 A design system is a complete set of standards intended to manage design at scale using reusable components and patterns.